 Offseason Losses: C Bryan Holaday, 1B Neil Walker, 1B Martin Prado, 2B Starlin Castro, SS JT Riddle, OF Curtis Granderson, OF Austin Dean, RHP Tayron Guerrero,RHP Tyler Kinley, RHP Kyle Keller, RHP Austin Brice, LHP Wei-Yin Chen, LHP Stephen Tarpley, LHP Brian Moran, LHP Jarlin Garcia, LHP Jose Quijada.

 What do the Marlins do Well?

-Trying to find the answer to the question of what the Marlins do well was quite a tall order.
+Trying to find the answer to the question of what the Marlins do well was quite a tall order as we countdown to MLB season opening day.
 They are objectively a terrible team and did little to improve since October.
 But after thinking long and hard, I did come up with an actual strength for the Marlins.